-Queen’s ties to Scotland add new wrinkle to push for independence
+Queen’s Ties to Scotland Add New Wrinkle to Push for Independence

 Still, Mitchell said, in the long term it was unclear how the queen’s death would affect the independence movement.
 “It depends on where we will be in a few month’s time or in a couple of year’s time,” he said.

 That air of constitutional uncertainty was evident Sunday, reflected in the front page headline of The Herald newspaper.
-Above a picture of King Charles III, it read: “Union’s Saviour or Last King of Scotland?”
+Above a picture of Charles, it read: “Union’s Saviour or Last King of Scotland?”

 Sturgeon wants to keep the monarchy even if Scotland wins independence, and King Charles also has close ties to her country; after his marriage to Diana, Princess of Wales, his honeymoon was at Balmoral.